 - Fresh Frozen Tumor Tissue: 50-150mg (0.15-2.0 cm3) fresh tissue snap-frozen.
 Store at -20°C. Ship on minimum of 10 lb of dry ice in insulated container by overnight courier.

-- FFPE Tumor Slides: 10 unstained 5μm FFPE slides containing adequate amounts of tumor with areas of tumor marked.
+- FFPE Tumor Slides: If tumor content is <70% send 10 unstained 10μm FFPE slides and one image of an H&E stained slide that has the area of tumor marked.
+If tumor content is >70% send 10 x 10μm curls in two 1.5 mL tubes (5 per tube).
 Include a copy of corresponding surgical pathology report.
 Mail slides in a protected mailing container at room temperature and protect from excessive heat.

 - Solid Tumor Cultures: Two T-25 flasks that are 80-100% confluent.
 Keep at room temperature.

 - Bone Core: Contact the lab (206-598-4488).